-Vol-au-Vent à la Bruxelloise (called 'Koninginnehapje' in Dutch, 'Bouchée à la Reine' in French) is Belgium's most refined home-and-bistro dish.
-The puff-pastry shell technique is French in origin (Marie-Antoine Carême is credited with the modern vol-au-vent), but the filling is distinctly Belgian: a cream-and-stock sauce with poached chicken + tiny veal meatballs + button mushrooms is the Brussels canonical.
-The 'queen's bite' name supposedly comes from the 19th-century Belgian queen who loved the dish.
-Modern Brussels brasseries (Brasserie Léon, In't Spinnekopke, Bistro de la Rive) all have it on the menu.
-The dish requires careful technique: poaching the chicken without overcooking, forming uniform tiny veal meatballs, and reducing the sauce to the right consistency without breaking the emulsion.
+Vol-au-Vent à la Bruxelloise (called 'Koninginnehapje' in Dutch, 'Bouchée à la Reine' in French) is one of Belgium's most refined home-and-bistro dishes.
+The puff-pastry shell technique is French in origin (the modern vol-au-vent is credited to early-19th-century French court patissier Marie-Antoine Carême), and the filling is the Brussels canonical: a cream-and-stock velouté with poached chicken + small meatballs + button mushrooms.
+The name is not Belgian: 'koninginnehapje' is a Flemish rendering of the French 'bouchée à la reine,' which traces to Marie Leszczyńska, the Polish-born queen of Louis XV, who reportedly asked her court patissier for a savory bouchée to please the king — so the dish is French in origin, not named for a Belgian queen.
+The dish requires careful technique: poaching the chicken without overcooking, forming uniform small meatballs, and reducing the sauce to the right consistency without breaking the emulsion.

 Vol-au-Vent à la Bruxelloise is Belgian Sunday-lunch at its most refined.
 First bite: shatter through the buttery flaky puff-pastry top.
-Inside: chicken in cream-velouté sauce, with surprise textures — a tiny veal meatball that breaks apart at fork-pressure, a sautéed mushroom that releases umami, threads of tender shredded chicken.
-The sauce is rich but cut with lemon brightness; mustard adds warmth; nutmeg adds depth.
+Inside: chicken in a cream velouté, with surprise textures — a small meatball that breaks apart at fork-pressure, a sautéed mushroom that releases umami, threads of tender shredded chicken.
+The sauce is rich but cut with lemon brightness; nutmeg adds depth.
 Each bite alternates: pastry, filling, pastry, sauce, meatball, chicken.
 Eat with Belgian frites and a glass of Belgian Tripel beer.
 The dish that turns a meal into an occasion.

 Variations

-Brussels canonical (chicken + veal meatballs + mushrooms + cream); seafood variation uses shrimp + scallops instead of chicken; modern restaurant version adds truffle oil; gluten-free version with rice-flour roux; mini vol-au-vent for cocktail parties; the Walloon version uses more lemon; vegetarian impossibility (the meat content is the dish); Maison Renardy in Brussels serves the classical version unchanged since 1956.
+Brussels canonical (chicken + small meatballs + mushrooms + cream), the meatballs usually veal or mixed minced meat; seafood variation uses shrimp + scallops instead of chicken; modern restaurant version adds truffle oil; gluten-free version with rice-flour roux; mini vol-au-vent for cocktail parties; the Walloon version uses more lemon.
+The meat filling is the soul of the dish, so there is essentially no true vegetarian version.

 On the Palate